1991 Classic (snooker)

 The 1991 Mercantile Credit Classic was the twelfth edition of the professional snooker tournament which took place from 1–12 January 1991 with ITV coverage beginning on the 5th.
-The tournament has now been moved to the Bournemouth International Centre in Dorset after 4 years in Blackpool.
+The tournament has now been moved to the Bournemouth International Centre in Dorset after 4 years in Blackpool which had now hosted qualifying rounds taking place on 2nd and 3rd September 1990.

 Jimmy White won his second Classic title beating Stephen Hendry 10–4 in the final.
 This was the second time in a month White beat Hendry in a major final after the World Matchplay.
 He led 9–0, one frame from a rare "whitewash" final win.
 Hendry avoided this by winning 4 in a row.
 White closed the match out 10–4.